stefanlesser/nature-of-order/_notes/symmetry-and-recursion-as-repetition.md

 > Symmetry as repetition in space, recursion as repetition in time.

 That is a damn awesome line.
 But let me scrutinize it privately see if it holds up in different settings, if it does, I think you said something striking about the structure/process dichotomy and possibly have identified a unifying concept here.

 ---

+## Thoughts about this discussion
+* Restricting representable forms is in violation of functional completeness and they are distinct concepts.
+Both are still interesting properties though and deserve further investigation.
+* It could be that the structure of a chosen grammar itself is what causes "fundamental properties" to emerge from a process described by that grammar.
+It seems intuitively sound that if a generative grammar restricts its solution space, that this makes some permutations of possible results more likely than others, perhaps even in a describable statistical distribution.
+This could explain the appearance of patterns in configurations, as for instance the [[Fifteen fundamental properties]].

+---